Youngin9210/UpdatedPortfolio/README.md

 ## Description

-The following repository was made to showcase my portfolio.
-My portfolio includes an about me, a my work section that displays projects that I have completed so far, and also includes contact information in the footer.
+This is an updated version of my previous portfolio.
+Using Bootstrap to help make it more mobile friendly.

-Check it out here https://github.com/Youngin9210/Portfolio
+Check it out here https://youngin9210.github.io/UpdatedPortfolio/

 ## Table of Contents